List of motorsport championships

-This list of current motorsport championships is a list of notable active national and international motorsport championships decided by the points or positions earned by a driver from multiple races across multiple disciplines.
+This list of motorsport championships is a list of notable national and international motorsport championships decided by the points or positions earned by a driver from multiple races across multiple disciplines from past and present.

-In recent years, motorsport championships such as Formula One, NASCAR, the World Rally Championship have become "spectacularized" for the media to boost their popularity and financial success.
+In recent years, motorsport championships such as Formula One, NASCAR Cup Series, the World Rally Championship have become "spectacularized" for the media to boost their popularity and financial success.
 In the United Kingdom, there are more than 100 clubs organising championships.